xyberviri/online-interiors/README.md

 These fixes and additions include:

+- Fixed Franklin's couch at his mansion, courtesy of [katsutosh](https://www.gta5-mods.com/maps/fix-franklin-interior-after-mpsecurity-update)

+- Fixed collisions and windows at Therapist Office, courtesty of [LBCustoms](https://forum.cfx.re/u/lbcustoms/summary)

+- Comedy Club Collision fix, courtesy of [Nowimps8](https://github.com/Nowimps8)

-- Added  additional chairs inside Franklin and MP offices
+- Added  additional chairs inside Franklin and MP Agency Offices

 - Removed obstructing object from a TV prop on 2nd floor of Agencies, allowing players visible access when rendering videos to the screen via [pmms by Kibook](https://github.com/kibook/pmms) or other scripts.